 - Tiger aloe

-A native to South Africa, along with over two hundred other Aloe plants.
+A native to the Northern Cape of South Africa, along with over two hundred other Aloe plants where it grows in the rock crevices.

-Aloe Variegata species has been in cultivation since around 1850.
-It was one of the first to be grown as a houseplant.
+The variegata Tiger Aloe species has been in cultivation since around 1850.
+It was one of the first to be grown as a houseplant to form the start of many a succulent collection.

 Read on to learn more about the care of this unique plant.